NJAldwin/canary/README.md

 Then you can just point your browser at <http://localhost:5000/> and punch in the server to see the latest results (this will also trigger an update if there hasn't been one recently).

+I recommend the use of something like [gunicorn](http://gunicorn.org/) for running the application in a production environment.

 See the `settings.py` file for more tweaks.

  Why